karlstolley/wsi/syllabus/_projects/project-02.md

     team.
 A system that tucks its configuration into a MySQL database is almost certainly a non-starter.
   - >
-    Once deployed, your system **must** implement some type of continuous integration, continuous delivery, or continuous deployment method to safeguard and automate your deployment.
-  - >
     Once deployed, your system **must** be monitored by some type of lightweight monitoring software or process manager, such as [PM2](https://pm2.keymetrics.io/).
 Ideally, monitoring will be integrated to the extent possible with your deployment automation.